 Piano lessons at Princeton Montessori School are based on the idea that every child has musical potential and all children are able to learn and express themselves musically.
 Piano students begin by learning basic skills including proper sitting and hand positioning.
 They begin by practicing singing notes and doing rhythmical exercises to prepare them to read music.
 As the child progresses they work on learning scales, music theory, and performance skills.
 Lessons are designed around the individual child’s readiness supplemented where it is necessary, providing a learning track of success for each student.
-Each child participates in concerts and recitals twice a year.
 Learning how to play and perform well on the piano can open up a world of opportunity to anyone.
 The confidence which is gained is priceless.

 Ages: Junior II through Middle School Students.

 Woodwind lessons at Princeton Montessori School are taught by Mr. Jon Thompson, biography below.

 Guitar lessons focus on the basic building blocks of guitar instruction including proper playing technique, basic chord progressions, familiar beginner melodies and reading music.
 As students begin to master the basics, there will be an increased emphasis on listening, keeping a steady rhythm, playing with others and learning how to make the guitar a practical instrument for everyday playing.